 Silicon Valley’s efforts helped bring more people into the community planning process – with some 15 percent of the 800 residents participating attending a regional planning meeting for the first time.
 In addition, the regional planning agencies were so impressed with the YouChoose Bay Area site, the groups eventually adopted YouChoose as a central component of the public planning forums.

 In doing this work, the foundation has developed new partnerships with government agencies, nonprofits and even schools that allow it to reach more residents.

 This week, read the series, “Opportunities for Foundation Leadership: Meeting Community Information Needs,” at www.informationneeds.org.

-Ellen Martin is senior consultant at FSG who authored the report.
+Ellen Martin is senior consultant at FSG who authored the new report.